 Delight Your Customers:

-Your customers here have already converted.
+Your customers have already converted at this point.
 Your metrics for success at this stage should be very unique depending on your goals.
 Do you want to encourage a repeat purchase?
 A social media share?
 The writing of a review?
 With the right CTA, this should also be relatively easy to accomplish.
 Track your click-through rate and apply your typical CTR-to-conversion ratio.

 Keep an eye on your return visits, social engagement, and favorability lift at this stage.
 With tried-and-tested tracking, your ROI should be evident, though a major part of the delight stage is just that: delighting.
 Whether your customer converts again should be the icing on the cake; focus instead on entertaining your viewers, making them laugh, or answering their questions.
 Provide value and be authentic, then you can say your video is a success.

 Need help producing a video that’ll help you accomplish your marketing goals?
-We’ve made over 5,000 videos since 2014 and we can help you get started.
-Schedule a free creative call today.
+We’ve made over 16,000 videos since 2014 and can help you get started.
+Schedule a free call with one of our producers below!